Horses moved from neighboring home due to North Phila. fire

 The fire started shortly after 3 a.m.
 Monday at a three-story vacant home on the 2700 block of North 13th Street.

 Firefighters quickly went to work to get an upper hand on the fire.
-The fire was placed under control around 3:45 a.m.

-At least three horses were moved away from another home at the rear of the property due to the smoke.
+"I woke up to a lot of smoke.
+I thought my house was on fire," said Jean Jones.

+She soon realized it wasn't her house on fire.
+Much to her relief - and frustration - she learned it was the vacant three-story standalone home across the street.
+She walked outside to a familiar sight.

+"Those are my neighbors across the street.
+Those are their horses," said Eurty.
+"It's really not a problem because they don't make noise or anything.
+But the horses are pretty cool.
+They come out every now and then and people ride them."

+Fire officials say the fire was quickly placed under control and no injuries were reported.
+L&I was on scene looking into the structural integrity of the building.

-A cause of the fire is under investigation.
+As for the cause of the fire, that is still under investigation.

 ------